dolmagrg123/JavaScript-Study/README/README.md

 * Writing into an HTML element, using innerHTML.
 * Writing into the HTML output using document.write().
+  * Using document.write() after an HTML document is loaded, will delete all existing HTML
 * Writing into an alert box, using window.alert().
 * Writing into the browser console, using console.log().